PostHog/posthog.com/contents/handbook/company/team/joe-martin.md

 - Work I do, such as [case studies](/customers) is seen as valuable and showing a lot of insight.
 - I am seen as over-cautious and too detail-orientated when planning new work.
 - I am seen as over-communicative in social discussions.
 I talk a lot about diversity, but fail on follow-through.
-- I am seen as being biased to my past experiences.
+- I am seen as biased to my past experiences.
 This limits my potential impact.

 As a result, over the next six months I will: